thoughtbot/ruby-science/book/code_smells/smells_intro.md

 Duplication is one of the hardest problems to find by hand.
 If you're using diffs during code reviews, it will be invisible when you copy and paste existing methods.
-The original method will be unchanged and won't show up in the diff, so unless the reviewer knows and remembers that the original existed, he or she won't notice that the copied method isn't just a new addition.
+The original method will be unchanged and won't show up in the diff, so unless the reviewer knows and remembers that the original existed, they won't notice that the copied method isn't just a new addition.
 Every duplicated piece of code is a bug waiting to happen.